ltftf/srt-parser-2/README.md

 1:00:11,5
 ```

-Similiar, hour & millisecond is only 1 digit (wrong)
+Similar, hour & millisecond is only 1 digit (wrong)

 Or this